FEAT-ML/scengen/README.md

 Its purpose is to keep track of all created scenario configurations, which ensures that no duplicates are generated.
 The `total_count` gets increased by 1, if the generated scenario passed all stages in the workflow (estimation and evaluation).

+If no such file is defined in the `GeneratorConfig`, a Warning is raised and a new file with file name `trace_file_'%Y-%m-%d_%H%M%S'.yaml` is written to disk.

 Its format is as follows:

 ```yaml